futurelucas4502/projectsandcastle-install-scripts/android/README.md

 Use checkra1n to jailbreak your device and boot into iOS.
 Copy the isetup file to `/tmp/setup.sh` on the iPhone via scp or other means.
 Run `chmod 755 /tmp/setup.sh && /tmp/setup.sh` on the iPhone via ssh or NewTerm 2
-Once setup is complete run `./load_linux.py -c Android.lzma -d dtbpack` in a terminal on the computer.
+Once setup is complete run `./load_linux.py -k Android.lzma -d dtbpack` in a terminal on the computer.

 ## Removing it (*THIS DOES NOT WORK*):